renatolinsdigital/python-quickstart/README.md

 * Ease of Use: Simplifies the workflow by consolidating common tasks into a single command-line tool, streamlining dependency management and project setup.

-Pipenv streamlines the process of managing Python dependencies, making it a valuable tool for developers working on projects of any scale.
+Pipenv streamlines the process of managing Python dependencies, making it a valuable tool for developers working together.